Piraña (Efteling): History and details

 The ride is one of many attractions since the 80’s to diversify in more than just a fairy-tale park.
 House designer van de Ven took Intamin’s design, as implemented in Six Flags’s Roaring Rapids (Texas, amongst others) and expanded it into a pre-Columbian thematic ride.
 Originally planned for 1982, the extensive architecture delayed the opening to 1983.
 As with earlier attractions, the entire landscape and service outlets in the area were remodeled to fit the unique design.
+The four pumps of the ride propulse 10 million litres of water per hour.